 The world has seen a steady decline in maternal and newborn deaths since 1990.
 Yet hundreds of thousands of women and newborns continue to die each year during pregnancy and childbirth.
-An estimated 295,000 women died of maternal causes in 2017, and about 2.5 million newborn babies died in 2013 alone.
+An estimated 295,000 women died of maternal causes in 2017, and about 2.5 million newborn babies died in 2018.
 The vast majority lost their lives to complications and illnesses that could have been prevented with proper antenatal, delivery and post-natal care – services provided by midwives.

-The World Health Organization (WHO) advocates for “skilled care at every birth” by an accredited health professional, such as a midwife, doctor or nurse, who has been trained to manage uncomplicated pregnancies, deliveries and the immediate post-natal period.
+The World Health Organization (WHO) advocates for “skilled care at every birth” by an accredited health professional, such as a midwife, doctor or nurse who has been trained to manage uncomplicated pregnancies, deliveries and the immediate post-natal period.
 Skilled birth attendants also need to be able to identify complications and obtain timely emergency assistance.
 Midwives provide all these services, and more.

 What midwives do

-Midwives can also do much to advance women’s and girls’ rights.
-By providing information and counselling, they can help to prevent female genital mutilation (FGM), and they can offer support and assistance to survivors of gender-based violence.
-They can also provide reproductive health services to adolescents, who are often denied access to these services at great cost to their health and rights.
+Midwives also do much to advance women’s and girls’ rights.
+By providing information and counselling, they can help prevent female genital mutilation (FGM); they can offer support and assistance to survivors of gender-based violence; and they can provide reproductive health services to adolescents, who are often denied access to these services at great cost to their health and rights.

 The midwife shortage

 Midwives, when properly trained and supported, offer one of the most cost-effective and culturally sensitive paths to achieving universal health care.
 Yet midwives are in short supply in many developing countries, and they often lack the skills and supportive environment to perform their jobs well.
 The deficits are highest in the areas where needs are greatest.

 There are many challenges to increasing the availability of midwifery services.
 Despite the enormous responsibilities they bear, midwives – who are overwhelmingly women – frequently endure poor pay, low status and a lack of support.
 Gender biases often play a role in the problems midwives experience.